 1. Higher SPF isn't always better

-This is a confusing one for many people.
-Most people have no idea what SPF actually means.
+This is a confusing one for many people as most people have no idea what SPF actually means.
 SPF stands for sun protection factor.
-What SPF refers to is a sunscreen's ability to prevent UVB from damaging the skin or causing a sunburn (it doesn't indicate the product's ability to block UVA rays or its UVA protection however).
+SPF refers to a sunscreen's ability to prevent UVB from damaging the skin or causing a sunburn (it doesn't indicate the product's ability to block UVA rays however).

 Most people also don't know what the differences are between the different SPF values and their ability to block the suns rays.
 Many people assume that choosing an SPF 100 means they would get double the protection compared to an SPF 50.
 Unfortunately this isn't correct.